• Skip to primary navigation

 Caraway SeedsPungent and slightly sweet flavor; commonly used in European and Middle Eastern cuisinesUse an equal amount of caraway seeds as a substitute for ajwain (carom seeds)

-MarjoramSimilar flavor profile to ajwain; delicate and slightly floral taste; often used in Mediterranean dishesUse an equal amount of marjoram as a substitute for ajwain (carom seeds)
+MarjoramSimilar flavor to ajwain; delicate and slightly floral taste; often used in Mediterranean dishesUse an equal amount of marjoram as a substitute for ajwain (carom seeds)

 Fennel SeedsMildly sweet with a licorice-like flavor; adds depth and aroma to dishes; commonly used in Indian cookingUse an equal amount of fennel seeds as a substitute for ajwain (carom seeds)

-Now, let's delve into each substitute in more detail:
+Now, let's look into each substitute in more detail:

 1. Thyme